yashjoshi-dotcom/WPT-For-Resource-Initiator-Project/README.md

 # Sample-WPTs-For-Resource-Initiator-Project

-All these tests can be uploaded at the [Resource TIming](https://github.com/web-platform-tests/wpt/tree/master/resource-timing) WPT directory.
+All these sample tests can be uploaded at the [Resource TIming](https://github.com/web-platform-tests/wpt/tree/master/resource-timing) WPT directory.